“What is well-being?”

 As the aforementioned research noted, happiness is just one facet of well-being.
 As Neil discussed, however, it’s nonetheless an important component of well-being, to taking control of one’s life, and to realizing the personal and/or professional success one desires.

-Going the extra mile to regularly learn new skills and consume new information (i.e., reading 20 minutes of fiction a day; citing George R.R.
+Going the extra mile to learn new skills and consume new info (i.e., reading 20 minutes of fiction a day; citing George R.R.
 Martin: “A reader lives a thousand lives before he dies.
-A man who never reads lives only one.”) can help you become happier in your personal and professional life, per Neil.
+A man who never reads lives only one.”) can help you become happier personally and professionally.

 “Your learning rate is the steepest when you know the least,” Neil relayed in his Ascend session.
 “When you accelerate your failure rate, you learn more.
 You will never have a faster learning curve than the first five times you hit a tennis ball.”

-Regarding your professional life, specifically, Neil said this constant learning — which contributes to an improved, overall well-being — can lead to more satisfying and effective work for professionals.
+Regarding your professional life, specifically, Neil said this constant learning — which contributes to an improved, overall well-being — can lead to more satisfying and effective work.

 “Your brain subconsciously makes incongruent connections back to your day-to-day job by doing something totally unrelated outside of work,” Neil noted.
 “You actually become better at your job too, because you’re making subconscious, incongruent connections.”